google/WebFundamentals/src/content/en/updates/2018/10/paint-timing-issues.md

-Chrome 69 includes an incorrect change to our [paint-timing](https://developer.mozilla.org/en-US/docs/Web/API/PerformancePaintTiming) metrics, which was intended to capture more of the rendering pipeline resulting in some accurate timestamps.
+Chrome 69 includes an incorrect change to our [paint-timing](https://developer.mozilla.org/en-US/docs/Web/API/PerformancePaintTiming) metrics, which was intended to capture more of the rendering pipeline, but resulted in some inaccurate timestamps.

 This introduced two issues with the first-paint and first-contentful-paint metrics, which may show up in your site's analytics.